-QLD Hendry advises to take note of the statutory responsibility of persons involved in minor fit-outs in a building under the Building Regulations.
+QLD Hendry advises building owners and property professionals to take note of the statutory responsibility of persons involved in minor fit-outs in a building under the Building Regulations.
 Even minor tenancy changes or small budget fit-outs (building work) can cause a change of use or a building to become non-compliant.
 With the increasing activity of government regulators the chance of non compliance may not be worth the risk.

 / WHERE NON-COMPLIANCES COMMONLY ARISE

 Minor fit-outs and refurbishments are quite often undertaken without consideration of the building regulations or knowledge of the existing building approval conditions or current Code restrictions for building work.
 Small adjustments to floor layouts and materials can cause non-compliances to exit paths, travel distances, fire indices and fire safety systems.